Save the Children’s Out-Teach Mobile Education program in Tasmania is helping young offenders get their lives back on track.

 When she began the Out-Teach program with Dane, Holly’s main aim was to improve her grades.

-The mobile education van provided the opportunity to work in different settings outside of the classroom.
-It also gave Holly the exclusive attention she needed and the flexibility to approach learning from a different perspective.
+The mobile education van allowed Holly to work in different settings outside of the classroom.
+It also gave her the exclusive attention and flexibility she needed.

 By the end of her first year in the program, Holly passed all of her subjects.
 But both she and Dane are quick to point out that their sessions are about more than just grades.

 “I felt really good last year,’ Holly tells us.
 “Knowing that I actually finished it.
 Like I didn’t think I was going to.
 At all.
 I didn’t think I was going to pass.
 So I was really happy that I did.”

 We asked her what made her most proud.